How we can better understand what causes inflation?

 Why is the quantity theory of money inflation known to be wrong?

+I admit the title of this post is hyperbolic, as the quantity theory of money is not flat out wrong, but it is, at best, very incomplete.
 The quantity theory of money inflation is the idea that inflation is a simple phenomenon that is caused by adding money to an economy.
-It is represented by that fairly famous equation shown in the image at the top of this post.
-I’ll explain what that equation says, how it is used to derive the […]
+It is represented by […]

 Does the market power theory of inflation explain reality?